GoobersCode/Learning-Rendering-using-Windows-API/README.md

 poly if need be.
 If this doesn't work as planned,   I will come up with some other idea for a game or simi- ler to the current one.

+PS: some of the code here comes from the YouTuber, Ryan Ries